networknt/light-doc/content/en/concern/body.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

+### Introduction

 Body parser is a middleware handler designed for [light-rest-4j][]only.
 It will parse the body to a list or map according to the content-type in the HTTP header for POST, PUT and PATCH HTTP methods.
-The content-type can be parsed includes application/json, multipart/form-data and application/x-www-form-urlencoded.
-The application/json type is parsed into list or map depending on the first character of the body while the others is parsed into map by using FormParserFactory provided by io.undertow.
-After the body is parsed, it will be attached to the exchange so that subsequent handlers can use it directly.
+The content-type can be parsed includes "application/json", "text/plain", "multipart/form-data" and "application/x-www-form-urlencoded".
+The "application/json" type is parsed into a list or map depending on the first character of the body.
+The "text/plain" will be parsed into a String object.
+The multipart/form-data" and "application/x-www-form-urlencoded" will be parsed to a map of fields.
+Other content-types will be handled as an input stream, including content-type is missing from the HTTP header.

-### Introduction

-In order for this handler to work, the content-type in header must be started with "application/json", "multipart/form-data" or "application/x-www-form-urlencoded".
-If the content type is correct, it will parse it to List or Map and put it into REQUEST_BODY exchange attachment.
+After the body is parsed, it will be attached to the exchange so that subsequent handlers can use it directly from the exchange attachment.

-If content type is missing or if it is not started as "application/json", "multipart/form-data" or "application/x-www-form-urlencoded". the bodywon't be parsed and this handler will just call next handler in the chain.

-[Sanitizer][], [Openapi Validator][] and [Swagger Validator][] depend on this middleware.
+[Sanitizer][] and [OpenApi Validator][] depend on this middleware.

 ### Configuration